Some relevant titles

 Speaker – kabalpun (“speak boss”)

-Spy – sapotsi, sapo (twisted from capotsi + sapoth = police who pries stuff)
+Spy – sapotsi, sapo (twisted from capotsi + sapoth = an agent who pries stuff)

 Statesman – khonnorion (“of the realm”)